 Modalities

-At Creative Ways, you or your child may be guided in the use of a variety of therapy techniques which foster self- expression, active participation, imagination, mind-body connections, and emotional growth.
+At Creative Ways, you or your child may be guided in using various therapy techniques that foster self-expression, active participation, imagination, mind-body connections, and emotional growth.
 Your therapist may incorporate

 some of these interventions: